 If you’re going to listen to the stories of Sherlock Holmes written by Arthur Conan Doyle, there’s only one way you’re going to want to hear them: narrated by British author Stephen Fry.
 It’s one of the best Audible books available.

-Stories included in the collection are: A Study in Scarlet, The Sign of Four, The Adventures of Sherlock Holmes, The Memoirs of Sherlock Holmes, The Hound of the Baskervilles, The Return of Sherlock Holmes, The Valley of Fear, and His Last Bow.
+Stories included in the collection are A Study in Scarlet, The Sign of Four, The Adventures of Sherlock Holmes, The Memoirs of Sherlock Holmes, The Hound of the Baskervilles, The Return of Sherlock Holmes, The Valley of Fear, and His Last Bow.

 Elon Musk: Tesla, SpaceX, and the Quest for a Fantastic Future is a biography, but Vance inserts himself in the story in a way that gives insight into Musk’s personality through their interactions.

-Last but not least, the audiobook of Jodi Picoult’s popular novel Small Great Things is a great place to start if you’re not sure about audiobooks.
+The audiobook of Jodi Picoult’s popular novel Small Great Things is a great place to start if you’re not sure about audiobooks.
 The story is told from the perspective of three different characters, and the audiobook is narrated by three different actors.

 Ruth is an African-American delivery nurse who finds herself told she can’t treat a baby born to a white supremacist family.
 When the baby goes into cardiac arrest, she treats it, going against the wishes of the family, but tragically, the baby dies.

 It’s hard to say which Neil Gaiman novel you should listen to as an audiobook.
 There are a lot to choose from on Audible and they’re all narrated by the author himself.
 One of the most recommended titles by Gaiman fans for newbies is his very first novel: Neverwhere.

-It tells the story of Richard Mayhew who, after stopping on the streets of London to help a young woman who is bleeding, finds himself drawn into a fantastical world.
+It tells the story of Richard Mayhew, who, after stopping on the streets of London to help a young woman who is bleeding, finds himself drawn into a fantastical world.
 His interaction with the woman leads to Richard becoming invisible, as he enters into a bizarre journey into the world of London Below to recover his life as he knew it.